GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/terraform/README.md

    gcloud auth application-default login --quiet --scopes="openid,https://www.googleapis.com/auth/userinfo.email,https://www.googleapis.com/auth/cloud-platform,https://www.googleapis.com/auth/sqlservice.login,https://www.googleapis.com/auth/analytics,https://www.googleapis.com/auth/analytics.edit,https://www.googleapis.com/auth/analytics.provision,https://www.googleapis.com/auth/analytics.readonly,https://www.googleapis.com/auth/accounts.reauth"
    ```

+    **Note:** You will receive an error message informing the Cloud Resource Manager API has not been used/enabled for your project, similar to the following:

+    ERROR: (gcloud.auth.application-default.login) User [<ldap>@<company>.com] does not have permission to access projects instance [<gcp_project_ID>:testIamPermissions] (or it may not exist): Cloud Resource Manager API has not been used in project <gcp_project_id> before or it is disabled.
+Enable it by visiting https://console.developers.google.com/apis/api/cloudresourcemanager.googleapis.com/overview?project=<gcp_project_id> then retry.
+If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.

+    On the next step, the Cloud Resource Manager API will be enabled and, then, your credentials will finally work.

 1. Run the following script to create a Terraform remote backend.

     Terraform stores state about managed infrastructure to map real-world resources to the configuration, keep track of metadata, and improve performance.
 Terraform stores this state in a local file by default, but you can also use a Terraform remote backend to store state remotely.
 [Remote state](https://developer.hashicorp.com/terraform/cdktf/concepts/remote-backends) makes it easier for teams to work together because all members have access to the latest state data in the remote store.